Shanklin Chine: History

 The chine became one of the earliest tourist attractions on the Isle of Wight, with records of the public visiting the site to view it as far back as 1817.
 Keats found inspiration for some of his greatest poetry while staying at Shanklin in 1819 and wrote: "The wondrous Chine here is a very great Lion; I wish I had as many guineas as there have been spy-glasses in it."
 It was a favourite subject for artists including Thomas Rowlandson and Samuel Howitt.
-Descriptions of the site at the time are surprisingly similar to the present day:
+In Beauties of the Isle of Wight (1828, S. Horsley describes the chine as a "phenomenon of nature [that] is a combination of beauty and grandeur [...] the rippling stream urges its way to the ocean, which pours its rolling waters at its feet, and spreads its boundless expanse before it."